ZarkoZivojnovic/prodavnicaReact_json-server/README.md

-Online shop build with React.js and json server
+Online shop build with ReactJS and JSON server

-You can see demo version here ->